sudara/dspjargon/definitions/system.md

 ## [System](#system)

-Something that produces an output signal when given an input signal.
+Something that produces one or more outputs when zero or more inputs.

-A [filter](#filter) is normally what's being discussed.
+Often used as a synonym to a [filter](#filter).